Vishwanath-Sage/ERP_Connector_Onboarding_BOT/README.md

-# Sage Network Connectors FAQ Bot
+# Developer Onboarding Bot

-A comprehensive FAQ chatbot built with Rasa and Flask for answering questions about Sage Network Connectors.
+A comprehensive onboarding chatbot built with Rasa and Flask for helping developers get started with Sage Network Connectors.

 ## 🚀 Features